How trees 'talk' to each other using fungi

 Her latest research project, funded by the Canadian government, involves planting seeds of trees from warmer areas such as California to northern climates like British Columbia.
 She predicts that since many of British Columbia's current species are likely to dry out as temperatures increase over the next few decades, the interaction with seedlings from hotter climates may help them adapt as well.

 "The prediction is quite radical.
-But now that we've created all this changes in climate, we need to be part of the process of helping forests adapt to it".
+But now that we've created all this changes in climate, we need to be part of the process of helping forests adapt to it."